duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 1. `cd backend`
 2. `npm ci`
     - Make sure there are no errors.
-If there are errors, copy the entire output (not just the ERR parts) and ask in the Zeppelin Discord server.
+If there are errors, try search for some answers, if that doesn't work then ask for help in the Zeppelin support server
 3. `cd ..`
 4. `cp .env.example .env`
-5. `nano .env`
+5. `echo KEY=$(openssl rand -base64 32) > .env`
-    - Fill in 32-char key, letters and numbers only.
-    - You can use a password generator set to letters and numbers only to help you (https://passwordsgenerator.net/?length=32&symbols=0&numbers=1&lowercase=1&uppercase=1&similar=0&ambiguous=0&client=1&autoselect=0)
-    - Save the file
 6. `cd backend`
 7. `cp bot.env.example bot.env`
 8. `cp api.env.example api.env`

-We'll fill in these env files later.
-First, we need to set up the database
+We'll fill in the rest of the env files later.
+First, we need to set up the database.

 ### Initial Database Setup